Michels Corporation

-Michels Corporation is a family owned and operated energy and infrastructure construction company.
-Headquartered in Brownsville, WI, where it was established in 1959, Michels is one of the largest, most diversified contractors in North America.
-It performs work throughout the world.
+Michels Corporation is an American family-owned and operated energy and infrastructure construction company headquartered in Brownsville, Wisconsin.
+Established in 1959, Michels Corporation ranks #27th out of 400 top contractors in North America, performing work throughout the world.

 History

-Michels was founded in 1959 by pipeline welder Dale Michels as Michels Pipeline Construction, Inc., a regional gas pipeline construction company.
-Dale Michels’ entrepreneurial spirit led to a quick expansion of services.
-In fact, one of the fledgling company's first projects was outside of plant construction.
-This involved installation of buried cables for a regional telephone company in Wisconsin.
+Michels was founded in 1959 by Dale Michels as Michels Pipeline Construction Inc., a regional gas pipeline construction company.
+The services provided by the company expanded rapidly in the first year of its development.
+One of the company's first projects was outside of plant construction and involved installation of buried cables for a regional telephone company in Wisconsin.
 The next decades brought expansions of infrastructure-related services, including sewer, water, tunneling and fiber-optic communication networks.

 In 1988, Michels became a pioneer in trenchless construction by mastering the new technology of horizontal directional drilling.
 To this day, Michels is an award-winner and record-holder in many techniques used for the trenchless installation and rehabilitation of utility lines.

 Dale Michels was joined in business by his wife, Ruth Michels, and his sons, Pat Michels, Tim Michels and Kevin Michels.
 When Dale Michels died in 1998, Ruth Michels became CEO and eventually chairwoman of the board until her death in 2020.
 Presently, Dale and Ruth Michels’ sons continue to lead the company; Pat Michels is president and CEO, and Tim Michels and Kevin Michels are vice presidents.
 Several members of the third generation of the Michels family also have active roles in business operations.

 In 2001, the company's name was changed from Michels Pipeline Construction to Michels Corporation to better reflect its spectrum of energy and infrastructure services.
 In subsequent years, Michels has expanded operations throughout North America.
 In addition to performing work as Michels Corporation, several wholly owned companies provide targeted services as part of the Michels family of companies.